 “This wedding announcement in the newspaper,” Samantha asked, waving the paper.
 “Is this true?”

-“I am disappointed in you, Samantha.
+Artemus just gave her a sidelong glance.
+He instead inhaled deeply.
+“I’m sorry to say I’m disappointed in you, Samantha.
 Since when do you raise your voice in front of a guest?”

 “Well?”
 Samantha asked when they were alone.

-“For our sake?” she repeated.
-“I don’t understand what you are saying.
-You are one of the most influential business leaders, one of the wealthiest and successful people in the country.
-Why are you letting RJ push you around?
-Does he have something against you that makes you feel compelled to go along with this?
-You are twice as wealthy as his father is.
-It’s not like you to compromise me like this.
-I know you are keeping secrets from me.
-Tell me the truth.
-Why do you want me to marry RJ?”
+“For our sake?” she said again.
+“I’m not sure I understand what you’re saying.
+You are one of the country’s wealthiest and most successful people, as well as one of the most influential business executives.
+Why are you putting up with RJ’s bullying?
+Is there something he has against you that makes you feel compelled to comply?
+You have twice as much money as his father.
+It’s unusual for you to put me in this situation.
+I know you’re hiding something from me.
+Please, tell me the truth.
+What makes you want me to marry RJ?”